pattyde/katepluspat/src/content/posts/honeymoon/047-our-cooking-was-the-real-hero-of-the-dish/index.md

 After we arrived home, we left hotel in search of the night markets.
 Stumbled across ASEAN festival with live music, food from all the South East Asian countries, and information about the group.
 Fun atmosphere!
 Got to watch a Thai pop star thrusting in leather jacket, girls screaming and swooning.

-Kept walking and eventually found markets.
+Kept walking and eventually found the markets.
 Mostly overpriced but very fun to walk through.
 Lots of fake watches, Beats by Dre headsets, and tons of knives and swords (a bit distressing).
 Didn't buy anything in the end.
 We headed home past a lot of seedy looking pubs, maybe the red light district?
 We both were feeling old and lame so we didn't go in anywhere and decided to call it a night.

 ![Coconut Milk Pancakes - Yum!](./images/large_IMG_20140313_123106.jpg)